yulondawyatt/unit-fundamentals/control-flow/readme.md

 Looking at the table above, it's possible to deduce the following:

-- If there is no food (i.e. `hasFood` is `false`), the value of `isHungry` does not matter.
+- If there is no food (i.e., `hasFood` is `false`), the value of `isHungry` does not matter.
 The result will always be to eat nothing.
 - If there is food, what happens is wholly dependent on the value of `isHungry`.

 ### Solution

-With the information above, you can begin to craft a coding solution for this challenge.
+You can craft a coding solution for this challenge with the information above.
 Since the `hasFood` variable determines a lot of what can happen, it might make sense to start with that.

 ```js
 if (hasFood) {